Buyaki01/nextjs-photo-album/README.md

 - **Landing Page:** A landing section accessible to all app visitors with a brief explanation of what the application does

-- **A page to authenticate users (Login page):** Allow users to login to the app using their Google Account
+- **A page to authenticate users (Login page):** Allow users to login to the app using their GitHub account

 - **Authenticated Pages:** Users who are not logged in will only have access to the landing page and will NOT have access to the other pages in the app